Small-Fish-Dev/ShrimpleProfiler/README.md

  * `int resolution` - amount of bars in the chart
  * `double interval` - how often should we sample the performance

-## Known issues
+## Known Issues

+ 1. We have tried to make use of the RootPanel to shrimplify the usage even further and get rid of the second step in *Getting Starter*, but it didn't work.
+We are still not sure if the issue is in our code or in the s&box itself
- * The measurements might be imprecise.
+ 2. The measurements might be imprecise.
 Contributions are welcome.

 ## License